-Tsheets is Intuit’s time tracking software tool developed to help businesses streamline their processes.
-It’s a great solution for many small businesses already using Intuit products, but some business might find the cost is too high or that they want more employee tracking features.
+QuickBooks Time (formerly TSheets) is Intuit’s time tracking software tool developed to help businesses streamline their processes.
+It’s a great solution for many small businesses already using Intuit products, but some businesses might find the cost is too high or that they want more employee tracking features.

-If Tsheets isn’t right for you, there are several excellent Tsheets alternatives.
+If QuickBooks Time isn’t right for you, there are several excellent alternatives.

 Although time tracking can be an essential function for your business, there’s no one-size-fits-all solution.
 A sole proprietor who hires freelancers has different needs than a company that manages salaried employees and paid time off (PTO).

-Some Tsheets competitors offer all-in-one solutions, while others focus on time tracking.
+Some QuickBooks Time competitors offer all-in-one solutions, while others focus on time tracking.
 Finding the best time tracking app means looking for the best software to fit your business.

 What is Time Tracking Software?

-Gone are the days where employees use paper time cards to clock in and out of work each day.
+Gone are the days when employees used paper time cards to clock in and out of work each day.
 Using paper timesheets in 2020 could be costing your company.